 Before modelling, the Aged Care Financial Report (ACFR) 2020-21 data is trimmed to exclude facilities that have anomalous or unexpected values for fields used in the model.
-The Independent Health and Aged Care Pricing Authority (IHACPA) has developed a list of rules which trim out facilities according to a list of reasonably conservative rules.
+The Independent Health and Aged Care Pricing Authority (IHACPA) has developed a list of reasonably conservative rules to trim out facilities.
 The list of rules and their impact on the ACFR sample is shown in Table 3.